 By the way, the most frequently used notation for conditional dependence is very similar to the notation for conditional independence:

-So, observing a node basically opens the information flow between its parents and they become dependent.
-And this is the reason to call this dependence conditional—the nodes are dependent only when one of their children is observed.
+Basically, observing a node opens the information flow between its parents and they become dependent.
+And this is the reason to call this dependence conditional — the nodes are dependent only when one of their children is observed.

 The general pattern